• Skip to main content

 • Combine the dressing ingredients in a high-powered blender or food processor: avocado flesh, parmesan cheese, lemon juice, Dijon, capers, Worcestershire sauce, salt, and pepper.
 Blend until smooth.
 Add water as needed to thin to your desired consistency.
 I added ½ cup water and whisked it in after I removed the dressing from the blender.
 This made it thin enough to drizzle over the salad.

-• Assemble the salads on individual serving plates by dividing the romaine, croutons, and parmesan cheese evenly.
+• Assemble the salads on individual serving plates by dividing the romaine, croutons, cubed avocado, and parmesan cheese evenly.
 Drizzle each plate with the dressing.
 Alternatively, you can mix the ingredients all together in a large bowl and toss with the dressing before serving.

 • Leave a rating or review by tapping the stars on this recipe card (above) or in the comments section (at the end of the post)!